lkrsova/lkrsova.github.io/_projects/2024-07-01-Kingdom-come-deliverance-2.md

 ---

 #### Responsibilities
-+ → Responsible for populating locations with NPCs, loot, and events within the game world of KCDII
++ Populating locations with NPCs, loot, and events within the game world of KCDII
-+ → Designing daily routines for NPCs and encounters in entrusted locations
++ Designing daily routines for NPCs and encounters in entrusted locations
-+ → Ownership of entrusted locations within the game world, including cooperation with other departments, notably with level artists, scripters, designers, and cinematics
++ Ownership of entrusted locations within the game world, including cooperation with other departments, notably with level artists, scripters, designers, and cinematics
-+ → Suggesting level design solutions for stealth and combat gameplay for event places and locations
++ Suggesting level design solutions for stealth and combat gameplay for event places and locations

 #### Tools
-+ → CRYENGINE Sandbox Editor
++ CRYENGINE Sandbox Editor
-+ → Skald (proprietary quest writing and scripting tool)
++ Skald (proprietary quest writing and scripting tool)
-+ → P4V
++ P4V
-+ → YouTrack
++ YouTrack

 #### Trailer